thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.0.8: This is a security fix release fixing issues allowing an attacker to evade detection and block legitimate users, and to degrade site performance; full details are in the changelog.
-Many other further tweaks and improvements.
+* 5.1.0: Various tweaks, fixes and minor improvements; full details are in the changelog.
 All users are recommended to update.